Top 10 Best Cities in the United States

 2 Chicago, Illinois Chicago, officially the City of Chicago, is the third-most populous city in the United States.
 With over 2.7 million residents, it is also the most populous city in both the state of Illinois and the Midwestern United States.
 Chicago is considered one of the most important business centers in the world... read more

 3 Los Angeles, California Los Angeles, officially the City of Los Angeles and often abbreviated as L.A., is the largest city in California.
-It has an estimated population of nearly 4 million, and is the second-largest city in the United States, after New York City, and the third-largest city in North America, after Mexico City and New York City.
-Los Angeles is known for its Mediterranean climate, ethnic and cultural diversity,... read more
+It has an estimated population of nearly 4 million, and is the second-largest city in the United States, after New York City, and the third-largest city in North America, after Mexico City... read more

-L.A. is the best.
-The weather is the best.
-It never snows, and it rains like 10 times a year.
+Los Angeles is the best.
+The weather is unbeatable.
+It never snows, and it rains about 10 times a year.
 When you plan a day out shopping or golfing, you never have to worry about being rained in or snowed in.
-That can't be said of freezing N.Y.
+That can't be said of freezing New York.

 If you have only experienced LA from the freeways, then you do not know the city at all.
 Los Angeles is actually one of the coolest places around.
 The city is filled with tons of culture and has some of the best art and architecture in the world.